-I am a small hobby breeder located in mid Michigan and have shared my life with Chessie's for the past twenty seven years.
-I met my first Chesapeake 30 years ago at a group home I worked in for severely developmentally disabled adults, her name was Jessa and she owned my soon to be dear friend Robin of Ro-Lyn's Chessies.
+I am a small hobby breeder located in mid Michigan and have shared my life with Chesapeakes for almost three decades.
+I met my first Chesapeake more than 30 years ago at a group home I worked in for severely developmentally disabled adults.
+Her name was Jessa and she owned my soon to be dear friend Robin of Ro-Lyn's Chessies.
 I fell in love with the breed immediately!

 Jessa was a very special girl, always gentle but pushy in that Chessie way with the residents for attention and petting.
 It was from her I received my first Chesapeake for my birthday in 1993.
 My beautiful deadgrass girl Shadowdancer; my "heart dog"!
 She taught me well on how to raise a Chesapeake; always forgiving me for my mistakes and loving me unconditionally.
 We had a very special bond and she was the best companion I could have ever asked for and I will forever miss her.